DOWNLOAD TESTDISK PROGRAM

 If this hard disk's primary partition contained an operating system, it would most likely no longer boot up - due to its corrupted boot sector.
 If the hard disk was a secondary (data) drive or you can connect the drive to another computer in its secondary channel (usually where a CD/DVD drive is connected), the following symptoms would be observed:

-1. Windows Explorer or Disk Manager displays the first primary partition as raw (unformatted) and Windows prompts: The drive is not formatted, do you want to format it now?
+- Windows Explorer or Disk Manager displays the first primary partition as raw (unformatted) and Windows prompts:

-2. A logical partition is missing.
+[You should never do so without knowing why!] - A logical partition is missing.
 In Windows Explorer, that logical drive is no longer available.
 The Windows Disk Management Console now displays only "unallocated space" where this logical partition had been located.

 Running TestDisk executable